aarontimko/alexis-project/README.md

 - Include CI/CD concepts in the dev/build/deploy/test pipeline
   - See [Alexis Deploy and Automation Testing](#alexis-deploy-and-automation-testing))
 - Consolidate to a few technologies and languages
-  - e.g. do not over-complicate with extra technologies (Nginx, message queue, MongoDB) which add little overall value to the project and increase complexity
+  - e.g. do not over-complicate with extra technologies (Nginx, message queue, MongoDB) whose presence add a higher degree of complexity than the tangible valued gained by their addition.
 - Log all activity with reporting in mind, especially remember to log the unique id of the incoming data
   - e.g. OpsGenie has a 'tinyId' which is unique to each alert and this tinyId value is logged on the majority of log statements during autoremediation